Disclosure Requirements – Luxembourg

 Issuers can request intermediaries, whether established in Luxembourg or abroad, at each level of a custody chain to promptly provide relevant information to facilitate such identification.

-In accordance with the SDR II Law as amended, an intermediary (in this case LuxCSD) shall, upon receipt of the shareholder identification request, transmit it to the next intermediaries in the custody chain (that is, LuxCSD customers with holdings in the requested securities).
+In accordance with the SDR II Law as amended, an intermediary (in this case Clearstream Banking) shall, upon receipt of the shareholder identification request, transmit it to the next intermediaries in the custody chain (that is, Clearstream Banking clients with holdings in the requested securities).
 A response to the shareholder identification disclosure request shall be sent by every intermediary in the custody chain directly to the recipient's address defined in the request without delay.
-LuxCSD will generate the response as required, with information regarding the shareholder's identity, limited to LuxCSD books only.
+Clearstream Banking will generate the response as required, with information regarding the shareholder's identity, limited to Clearstream Banking books only.

-Customers are hereby informed and acknowledge that, according to Article 1bis, (4) of the SRD II Law, the intermediary that discloses information concerning the identity of shareholders for the purposes of the SRD II rules (including LuxCSD) shall not be considered to be in breach of any restriction on disclosure of information imposed by contract or by any legislative, regulatory or administrative provision.
+Clients are hereby informed and acknowledge that, according to Article 1bis, (4) of the SRD II Law, the intermediary that discloses information concerning the identity of shareholders for the purposes of the SRD II rules (including Clearstream Banking) shall not be considered to be in breach of any restriction on disclosure of information imposed by contract or by any legislative, regulatory or administrative provision.

 ___________________________________________________